heristop/clover-map/README.md

 ]
 ```

-- `key`: Unique identifier for the section or task.
+- `key`: Unique identifier for the section or task
-- `name`: Name of the section or task.
+- `name`: Name of the section or task
-- `status`: Current status of the section or task.
+- `status`: Current status of the section or task
-- `children`: Nested sections or tasks.
+- `children`: Nested sections or tasks

 ## 📄 License